CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'simulation', 'queues', 'resources', 'manufacturing systems', 'service operations', 'network traffic', 'logistics', 'shared resources'.
-These are terms users would naturally use when needing this skill.
+Excellent coverage of natural terms users would say: 'simulation', 'queues', 'resources', 'manufacturing systems', 'service operations', 'network traffic', 'logistics', 'shared resources', 'discrete-event', 'processes', 'time-based events'.
+These are terms users would naturally use when requesting this type of work.

 3 / 3